vizzscript/Basic_Dynamic_Form/README.md

-Event Registration Form is a basic dynamic event registration from using Reactjs and TailwindCSS.
+Basic dynamic event registration from using Reactjs and TailwindCSS.